-L.rhamnosus given to pregnant mothers reduces the risk of eczema in the baby by up to 50% (1).
+L.rhamnosus given to expectant mothers reduces the risk of eczema in the baby by up to 50% (1).

 Plan on a natural birth

 Breastfeeding is most likely to be successful if there is immediate skin to skin contact between the mum and the baby and they are left alone as much as possible.
-All the weighing, washing, dressing can wait a bit.
-As long as the baby is not in distress of course.
+All the weighing, washing, dressing can wait a bit; as long as the baby is not in distress of course.
 Breastmilk promotes the growth of specific gut bacteria that are beneficial for the baby’s immune system.
-Hundreds of different oligosaccharides and other immune factors in breastmilk have evolved over millions of years to specifically support the growth of bifidobacter infantis.
+Hundreds of different oligosaccharides and other immune factors in breastmilk have evolved over millions of years to support the growth of bifidobacter infantis specifically.
 Breastmilk contains beneficial bacteria from the mother’s diet (and probiotic supplements if she is taking any).

 Introduce small amounts of allergens into the breastfeeding mother’s diet

-And once the child eats solids the child’s as well.
-It appears that the immune system response is modulated by intermittent early exposure.
-Do stop if the child has a reaction, such as eczema or mucus in the bowel motions – which are signs of inflammation (5).
+And once the child eats solids the child’s as well, it appears that intermittent early exposure modulates the immune system response.
+Do stop if the child reacts, such as eczema or mucus in the bowel motions – which are signs of inflammation (5).

-Let your child play with dogs, in dirt, take them to parks and gardens and let them roll in the mud.
-The more the immune system is trained early on to recognise germs and learns which ones to fight and which ones to accept, the less likely the child is to develop allergies.
-Children who grow up with dogs have less allergies, because dogs are dirty (6).
+Let your child play with dogs, in the dirt, take them to parks and gardens and let them roll in the mud.
+The more the immune system is trained early on to recognize germs and learns which ones to fight and which ones to accept, the less likely the child is to develop allergies.
+Children who grow up with dogs have fewer allergies because dogs are dirty (6).
 The same theory explains why poorer countries with less hygiene and more infectious diseases have lower rates of allergies (7).
 Read “The Dirt Cure” by Maya Shetreat-Klein to learn more about all the benefits of not keeping your kids too clean (Simon and Schuster, 2016).